Yaphet Kotto Live And Let Die

 Q: How did Live and Let Die contribute to diversity in the James Bond franchise?
 A: Live and Let Die was one of the first Bond films to feature a Black villain in a prominent role and a predominantly Black supporting cast.
 It explored themes of race and power within the context of the blaxploitation genre, paving the way for greater diversity in future installments.

 Q: What are some of the criticisms of Live and Let Die?
 A: Some criticisms of the film include its potentially stereotypical portrayal of Black culture and its inaccurate depiction of voodoo.
-However, the film has also been praised for its efforts to bring diversity to the Bond franchise.
+Still, the film has also been praised for its efforts to bring diversity to the Bond franchise.

 Q: What is the legacy of Yaphet Kotto in cinema?
 A: Yaphet Kotto is remembered as a versatile and talented actor who made significant contributions to cinema.
 His performances in films like Alien, Brubaker, Midnight Run, and Live and Let Die have cemented his legacy as one of the most underrated actors of his generation.